jgrissom/iot-gps/lessons/lesson01-06.md

     finally:
         print('goodbye')
 ```
+ - Save the file to the MicroController as main.py
  - Press Ctrl + D (to soft reboot the MicroController)
  - Power the MCU using the USB battery